-DESIGN REVIEW CONTINUE MEETING
+DESIGN REVIEW COMMINITIES MESTING

 DATE: August 5, 2021 (site Visit)

 COA APPLICATION: 20 021-0032 - 510 W. 4th Street

 MEMBERS PRESENT: EMBERS PRESENT: Jeremy Jordan

 Candace Pearce

 STAFF PRESENT: Tony Parker

 EXPLANATION OF WORK: The DRC met with the applicant, Rev. Michael Butler, on site at 510

-w.
-4 Street.
-Rev. Bu the fence in the front Itler would like to fence in his backyard with a picket fence that will match yard.
+W. 4 th Street.
+Rev. Butler would like to fence in his backyard with a picket fence that will match the fence in the front yard.

 RECOMMENDATION: X APPROVED

 DENIED

 REFER TO SHPO